engine262/engine262/README.md

 implementing a feature in one of the engines is a large undertaking, involving long compile times and annoying bugs with the optimizing compilers.

-engine262 is a tool to allow JavaScript developers to have a sandbox where new features can be quickly prototyped and explored.
+engine262 is a tool to allow JavaScript developers to have a playground where new features can be quickly prototyped and explored.
 As an example, adding [do expressions][] to this engine is as simple as the following diff: